What is hip resurfacing?

 surgery, the surgeon removes your femoral head completely instead of just capping

-like in hip resurfacing surgery.
+hip resurfacing surgery.

 Why might I need hip resurfacing?